3rd to 7th Cervical Vertebrae

 Horse

-• A continuous plate of bone unites the anterior and posterior oblique processes in the fifth but this plate extends only three-fourths the distance forwards from the posterior articular process in the fourth and only half way in the third.
+• A continuous plate of bone unites the anterior and posterior oblique processes in the fifth vertebra, but this plate extends only three-fourths of the distance forward from the posterior articular process in the fourth vertebra, and only halfway in the third.

 • The spines are less developed.